MicrosoftDocs/learn/learn-pr/cela-accessibility/gaming-assistive-technologies/includes/01-gaming-software.md

 Additionally, players who cannot speak aloud or choose not to, will be unable to respond to other players in the voice channel.
 Assistive technologies like speech-to-text and text-to-speech are intended to make communication experiences between players accessible.

 These tools may be provided by the gaming platform you are shipping on for certain chat functionality.
-However, for in-game chat, some of these tools require the use of specific APIs for games to be able to make use of them.
+However, for in-game chat, some of these tools require the use of specific APIs for games to make use of them.
 There are also non-platform services that exist that developers can integrate as part of their games to provide such functionality, such as PlayFab Party chat.

 - Speech-to-text: Transcribes incoming speech from other players into text on-screen in real time.
 Players who cannot hear voice chat can read what other players have said aloud on their screen.
 - Text-to-speech: Converts text typed by the player into synthesized audio that is read aloud to all other players in the voice channel.
 This essentially allows players who cannot speak verbally to have their thoughts expressed to the rest of the players in their party aloud.